SwiftyTesseract/SwiftyTesseract/README.md

 (The information for what to implement for this example was found in the [Tesseract documentation](https://tesseract-ocr.github.io/tessapi/4.0.0/a00014.html#a4d1f965486ce272064ffdbd7a618234c))

 #### Conclusion
 The major feature of 4.0.0 is it's lack of features.
 The core of `Tesseract` is less than 130 lines of code, with the remainder of the code base implemented as extensions.
-I have attempted to be as unopinionated as possible while providing an API that feels right at home in Swift.
+I have attempted to be as un-opinionated as possible while providing an API that feels right at home in Swift.
 Users of the library are not limited to what I have time for or what other contributors to the project are able to contribute.
 Now that this API is available, additions to the API surface of the library will be very selective.
 There should no longer be any restrictions to users of the library given the extensibility.

 ### A Note on Initializer Defaults